darrpama/SQL2_Info21_v1.0-2/README.md

 ##### 9) Find all peers who have completed the whole given block of tasks and the completion date of the last task
 Procedure parameters: name of the block, for example “CPP”. \
-Whether a task belongs to a block is determined by the name of the block in the task name, e.g. "CPP3" belongs to the CPP block. \
 The result is sorted by the date of completion. \
 Output format: peer's name, date of completion of the block (i.e. the last completed task from that block)